 Income tax raids at People's Conference leader Imran Raza Ansari in Srinagar

-Srinagar, Apr 25: Income Tax Dept raid underway on a location of former state minister and Jammu and Kashmir People's Conference leader Imran Raza Ansari at Karan Nagar in Srinagar.
+Srinagar, Apr 25: Income Tax Dept raid underway on a location of former state minister of Jammu and Kashmir People's Conference leader Imran Raza Ansari at Karan Nagar in Srinagar.

 Ansari is the richest among the 12 candidates in fray from Jammu and Kashmir's Srinagar Lok Sabha seat.